-WARNING: If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury or death.
+If the information in this guide is not followed exactly, a fire or explosion may result causing property damage, personal injury or death.

-- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - WHAT TO DO IF YOU SMELL GAS - Do not try to light appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Do not store flammable vapors and liquids in the vicinity of this or any other appliance.

+WHAT TO DO IF YOU SMELL GAS

+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.

-Before using your cooktop Read this manual carefully.
+Before using your cooktop Read this guide carefully.
 It is intended to help you operate and maintain your new cooktop properly.
 Keep it handy for answers to your questions.
-If you don't understand something or need more help, there is a list of toll-free consumer service numbers included in the back section of this manual.
-OR Visit our Website at: www.monogram.com Write down the model & serial numbers You'll find them on a label in the rear of the burner box below the burner grates.
-These numbers are also on the Consumer Product Ownership Registration Card included in this manual.
-Before sending in this card, please write these numbers here: Model Number Serial Number Use these numbers in any correspondence or service calls concerning your cooktop.
+If you don't understand something or need more help, call: GE Answer Center [®] 800.626.2000 24 hours a day, 7 days a week Write down the model & serial numbers You'll find them on a label in the rear of the burner box below the burner grates.
+These numbers are also on the Consumer Product Ownership Registration Card included in this guide.
+Before sending in this card, please write these numbers here: Model Number Serial Number Serial Number Use these numbers in any correspondence or service calls concerning your cooktop.
 If you received a damaged cooktop Immediately contact the dealer (or builder) that sold you the cooktop.
-Save time & money Before you request service, check the Problem Solver in the back of this manual.
+Save time & money Before you request service, check the Problem Solver in the back of this guide.
 It lists causes of minor operating problems that you can correct yourself.
-If you need service To obtain service, see the Consumer Services page in the back of this manual.
+If you need service To obtain service, see the Consumer Services page in the back of this guide.
 We're proud of our service and want you to be pleased.
-If for some reason you are not happy with the service you receive, here are the steps to follow for further help.
+If for some reason you are not happy with the service you receive, here are three steps to follow for further help.
 FIRST, contact the people who serviced your appliance.
 Explain why you are not pleased.
 In most cases, this will solve the problem.
-NEXT, if you are still not pleased, write all the details-including your phone number-to: Manager, Customer Relations GE Appliances Appliance Park Louisville, KY 40225
+NEXT, if you are still not pleased, write all the details-including your phone number-to: Manager, Consumer Relations GE Appliances Appliance Park Louisville, KY 40225 FINALLY, if your problem is still not resolved, write: Major Appliance Consumer Action Program 20 North Wacker Drive Chicago, IL 60606